DIBgram/DIBgram/README.md

 - **ESLint**: Used to detect problems, warnings and enforce code style
 - **VSCode**: The IDE (or code editor) I use to develop the app.
 Also recommended for contributors

+## Contributing

+- Contributions should follow these rules:
+  - There should be no ESLint errors, warnings or notices
+  - It should compile and run successfully
+  - It should not introduce a feature that is not present in the official Telegram Desktop app
+  - Behavior and UI should be similar to the official Telegram Desktop app
+- Bug reports and feature requests are welcome, but do not ask for features not present in the official Telegram Desktop app.

 ## Building

 1. Clone the repository: